peternjorogej/My/README.md

 // Non-POD structs are heap allocated (currently all structs are heap allocated) struct Person
 {
-    // When the struct is instantaited, the memory is zero-initialized; so trying to access reference type members will result in crashes var int    YOB;
+    // When the struct is instantaited, the memory is zero-initialized;
+    // so trying to access reference type members will result in crashes var int    YOB;
     var string ID;
     var string Name;

-    // Structs can have methods but they are neither bound (i.e typechecked) nor emitted function int GetYOB()
+    // Structs can have methods (API not complete) function int GetYOB()
     {
         return this.YOB;